japj/mcltp.ffmmpeg.wasm/README.md

 # FFmpeg for Multi Channel Learning Tracks Playback

+This is part of proof of concept for a [MultiChannel Opus Player](https://www.japj.net/2025/03/23/multichannel-opus-player-proof-of-concept) for playing Learning Tracks.

+This uses:
+- FFmpeg: a stripped down, audio only WASM compiled version
+- plain js/html/css to showcase the concept of the endoding (using the audio-only FFmpeg WASM)

 ## TODO

-- TTY handler, also flush during CR (to get progress updates to console log) possibly handle this post build like wv does?
+- TTY handler, also flush during CR (_val === 13_, to get progress updates to console log) possibly handle this post build like wv does?
   ```js
   default_tty_ops: {